pratyushjain99/Project4-pratyusj/README.md

 Your web service deployed to Heroku should be a simple RESTful API as you have developed in prior projects.
 You do NOT have to implement all HTTP methods, only those that make sense for your application.
 Your web service must fetch information from some 3rd party API.
 In Project 1 we experimented with screen scraping, therefore that is not allowed in this project.
 Rather, you must find an API that provides data via XML or JSON.
 One good place to look for such APIs is [ProgrammableWeb](http://www.programmableweb.com/apis/directory).

-Use APIs that require authentication with caution.
-Many APIs will require you get a key (e.g. Flickr, which you used in the Android lab, required an API key).
+**Use APIs that require authentication with caution.** Many APIs will require you get a key (e.g. Flickr, which you used in the Android lab, required an API key).
 This is ok.
 But APIs that require authentication via OAuth or other schemes add a lot of work.
 Experiment ahead of time, but if you are brave, go ahead…

-Be sure your API is from a reputable source.
-Make sure you do not base your project on an API built by a 7th grade student…
+**Be sure your API is from a reputable source.**   Make sure you do not base your project on an API built by a 7th grade student…

-Banned APIs: There are a number of APIs that have been used too often and are no longer interesting in this class.
-Therefore you cannot use any of the following:
+**Banned APIs:** There are a number of APIs that have been used too often and are no longer interesting in this class.
+Therefore, you **cannot** use any of the following:
 - Any weather API
 - Flickr (for we have already done that)
 - Spotify